XanderXAJ/vite-github-pages-template/README.md

 # Vite GitHub Pages deployment template

 A simple but robust deployment of a Vite app to GitHub Pages.
-This project uses React + TypeScript as an example, but [you can easily switch to a different stack by following the instructions below][#switching-away-from-react-+-typescript].
+This project uses React + TypeScript as an example, but [you can easily switch to a different stack by following the instructions below](#switching-away-from-react--typescript).

 [The Actions workflow](./.github/workflows/publish.yaml) is built from a combination of the [Vite documentation on static sites][vite-static], the documentation from the various GitHub Actions in use and my own wisdom.